SuperFLEB/blender_addon_template/README.md

 * Make a Python script to do the setup, instead of a bunch of search/replace
 * Some libs for/examples of loading external data
   * Simple, and clean-up-after-yourself loading
+* Test examples (There used to be some, but they were removed because they didn't work with Blender)

 ## How to use it